 Method 4: Transfer contacts from Android to iPhone using Droid Transfer on PC

-Our most robust method comes in the form of the Droid Transfer software.
+Staying on the idea of PC software, you can't beat Droid Transfer for managing our Android files with your computer.
 This program for Windows PC offers a plethora of features to aid managing your Android files on your PC.

 Using Droid Transfer, you can export contacts to your PC, transfer them to another phone, delete contacts from your phone and loads more!